klequis/zz-haskell-notebook/README.md

 Some definitions are copied straight from the book [Haskell Programming from first principles](https://haskellbook.com/).

+> Please not labels which indicate definitions/topics that are incomplete or of uncertain accuracy (i.e., limited by my understanding).

 If you would like to contribute to a definition please feel free to create a new one or comment on an existing one.

 1. [Ad-hoc polymorphism (constrained polymorphism](https://github.com/klequis/haskell-notebook/issues/43)